Carolina Vision Care Optometrist Explains the Symptoms of Blepharitis

-Blepharitis occurs when eyelids are irritated, itchy, and covered with scales similar to dandruff flakes.
-It is an eyelid condition caused by bacteria, rosacea, or inadequate eyelid hygeine Blepharitis may impair your vision by producing a variety of symptoms, including:
+Blepharitis occurs when the eyelids are inflamed, irritated, itchy, and covered with scales similar to dandruff flakes.
+It is an eyelid condition caused by bacteria, rosacea, or inadequate eyelid hygiene.
+Blepharitis may impair your vision by producing a variety of symptoms, including: